Alessandrovito/mosquitto-exporter-prom-grafana/README.md

 * The moving average of the number of CONNECT packets received by the broker
 * The total number of messages of any type received,sent and dropped since the broker started.
 * The Rate of messages sent and received by Broker
+* Publish messages sent, received and dropped by Broker